Selective Reviews of Bandit Problems in AI via a Statistical View: Advanced Topics

-Yang and Zhu (2002)\cite{yang2002randomized} introduced a nonparametric approach to estimate the relationship between rewards and covariates.
+Yang and Zhu \cite{yang2002randomized} introduced a nonparametric approach to estimate the relationship between rewards and covariates.
 Their randomized allocation rule effectively balances exploration and exploitation, demonstrating the long-term benefits of integrating covariate data into decision-making.
-Similarly, Perchet and Rigollet (2013)\cite{perchet2013multi} developed the Adaptively Binned Successive Elimination (ABSE) policy, which dynamically partitions the covariate space to maximize cumulative rewards.
+Similarly, Perchet and Rigollet \cite{perchet2013multi} developed the Adaptively Binned Successive Elimination (ABSE) policy, which dynamically partitions the covariate space to maximize cumulative rewards.
+Baransi et al. \cite{baransi2014sub} introduced a novel sampling algorithm called BESA (Best Empirical Sampled Average) for the MAB problems, which is a fully non-parametric genalization of TS.
+Chan \cite{chan2020multi} extended BESA and proposed a non-parametric solution using subsample mean comparison (SSMC) for unknown reward distributions; then Ai et al. \cite{Ai2021} studied the binned subsample mean comparisons (BSCM) policy for allocating arms by decomposing the covariates region and comparing the subsample~means.

-Cai et al. (2024)\cite{cai2024transfer} extended the use of covariates in MAB problems by addressing transfer learning under covariate shifts.
+Cai et al. \cite{cai2024transfer} extended the use of covariates in MAB problems by addressing transfer learning under covariate shifts.
 Their nonparametric contextual bandit model leverages data from source bandits to improve decision-making in new environments, achieving minimax regret by adapting to changes in covariates.
-In the context of high-dimensional covariates, Qian et al. (2024)\cite{qian2024adaptive} proposed a multi-stage arm allocation algorithm that integrates arm elimination and randomized assignment strategies, demonstrating robustness across various real-world applications.
+In~the context of high-dimensional covariates, Qian et al. \cite{qian2024adaptive} proposed a multi-stage arm allocation algorithm that integrates arm elimination and randomized assignment strategies, demonstrating robustness across various real-world~applications.

 Covariates also play a crucial role in dynamic pricing models.
-Liu et al. (2024)\cite{liu2024contextual} proposed a strategic dynamic pricing policy where buyers manipulate their observable features to influence prices.
-By accounting for these covariates, the model achieves optimal regret bounds while adapting to buyer behavior.
-By the idea of the ETC algorithm, Fan et al. (2024)\cite{fan2024policy} introduced a semi-parametric model for contextual dynamic pricing, which integrates both parametric and non-parametric components to optimize pricing decisions based on market conditions.
+Liu et al. \cite{liu2024contextual} proposed a dynamic strategic pricing policy in which buyers manipulate their observable features to influence prices.
+By~accounting for these covariates, the~model achieves optimal regret bounds while adapting to buyer behavior.
+By~the idea of the ETC algorithm, Fan et al. \cite{fan2024policy} introduced a semi-parametric model for contextual dynamic pricing, which integrates both parametric and non-parametric components to optimize pricing decisions based on market~conditions.